Musings on modern life, the 70's – with music.

 Number 5.
 The Doobie Brothers – ‘What A Fool Believes’

 Written by McDonald and Kenny ‘Footloose’ Loggins and released in 1979, McDonald joined the Doobie’s in 1975 and recorded a string of super examples of Californian pop.
-Before this he was in Steely Dan and who would have imagined that he was hiding such an incredible soulful voice nor that he was so wonderfully beardy.
+Before this he was in Steely Dan and who would have imagined that he was hiding such an incredibly soulful voice nor that he was so wonderfully beardy.
 WAFB was the Doobies second Billboard Number 1 hit.
 This was even released in an extended disco version which is also gorge.
 Almost my favourite record of all time (there or thereabouts anyway).

 Number 4.
 Buffalo Springfield – ‘For What It’s Worth’